yihui/yihui.org/content/en/2013-01-26-code-pollution-with-command-prompts.md

 - Some may argue that we see prompt characters in the console / shell / REPL by default.
 Readers may be confused if we are not consistent.
 To me, this argument is like after I have seen your picture in a frame once, every time you should carry a frame with you (consistently), otherwise I won't be able to recognize you.

 So, please stop code pollution, and post usable code.

+[^1]: Update on Dec 8, 2017: Wow wow wow!
+I just checked it again, and they have updated the code and removed the prompt characters!